Marwolaeth/polychoric/README.md

 ## About

-Polychoric is a package that provides a wrapper for C++ routines used to calculate polychoric and polyserial correlation coefficients, which are often used in social science or marketing research.
+Polychoric is a package that provides a wrapper via (Bates and Eddelbuettel 2013) for C++ routines used to calculate polychoric and polyserial correlation coefficients, which are often used in social science or marketing research.
 The `cor_polychoric()` function can take in ordinal factor (possibly integer) vectors, a contingency table or a data frame.
 It returns corresponding polychoric correlation estimates in a form of single numeric value or correlation matrix.

 The `cor_polyserial()` takes exactly one continuous and one ordinal vector and returns a polyserial coefficient estimate.
 Both functions